skyl/bonsai/try-zero.md

 # Try Zero

-Software can be expensive to produce and costly to maintain.
-The first step to productivity in software development is to decide what not to build.
+Software can be expensive to produce and even more costly to maintain.
+The first step
+to productivity in software development is to decide what not to build.
 Turn back now.
 Don't build any software that you don't need.
 Do not build software that you are not passionate about, if at all possible.